grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 ## Panel plugins

 - **Don't store or use credentials** - Panel plugins don't have a way to securely store credentials.
 If your plugin needs to use credentials, consider using a data source or app plugin instead and a panel plugin to display the information returned by the data source.

-* **Detect query fields automatically** - Consider automatically detecting fields from a user’s query based on field type rather than relying on hard-coded field names.
-This increases the chance that users will have something useful right away when they switch between visualizations.

 - **Consider creating custom options** - If the default panel options aren't a good fit for what you're trying to offer users, use [custom options](/create-a-plugin/extend-a-plugin/custom-panel-option-editors).
 - **Document the dataframe schema** - Consider [documenting the plugin's schema](https://grafana.com/blog/2021/01/21/6-tips-for-improving-your-grafana-plugin-before-you-publish/#tip-2-document-the-data-frame-schema-for-panel-plugins) (expected fields, field types, naming conventions for field names, etc.) in the README.